Nigel Colman (politician)

 Sir Nigel Claudian Dalziel Colman, 1st Baronet (4 May 1886 – 7 March 1966) was a British businessman and Conservative Party politician.

 Early life

 The second son of Frederick Edward Colman and his wife, Helen, eldest daughter of Davison Octavius Dalziel, he was born at Carlyle House, Chelsea Embankment, London.
 His father was a prominent industrialist and chairman of J and J Colman, and Nigel later became a director of Reckitt and Colman.

 Colman served in the Royal Navy during the First World War later transferring to the Royal Air Force where he left as a captain.

 Horses and dogs

 Colman was an enthusiastic breeder and exhibitor of harness horses and dogs.
-He was president of the National Horse Association of Great Britain from 1939–1945; and of the Hackney Horse Society in 1923 and 1938, and chairman of the British Horse Society from 1952 –1955.
+He was president of the National Horse Association of Great Britain from 1939 to 1945; and of the Hackney Horse Society in 1923 and 1938, and chairman of the British Horse Society from 1952 –1955.
 The latter society awarded him its medal of honour in 1953.
 He was also a committee member of the Kennel Club.